Hey, video game villains need emotional support too, y'know.

 - South Park criticized AA's 12 steps as completely disregarding responsibility and self-restraint in favor of invoking a higher power as seen in the season nine finale "Bloody Mary".
 Apparently, Parker and Stone didn't even seem to consider quitting cold-turkey as a good idea in the first place.

-- In The Venture Brothers, the two Mauve Shirt henchmen go to a henchmen anonymous meeting.
+- In The Venture Bros., the two Mauve Shirt henchmen go to a henchmen anonymous meeting.
 They end up suggesting that the members go become their own supervillains.
 Over the mediator's objections, the idea becomes popular.

 - In am episode of Mike, Lu & Og, Mike and the others start a support group for their hot dog addictions.